-We use the sales method to account for gas imbalances, recognizing revenue based on cash received rather than the gas produced.
+We use the sales method to account for gas imbalances, recognizing revenue based on gas delivered rather than our working interest share of the gas produced.
 A liability is recognized when the imbalance exceeds the estimate of remaining reserves.
-Gas imbalances at June 30, 2005 and December 31, 2004 were not significant.
+Gas imbalances at September 30, 2005 and December 31, 2004 were not significant.